groupdocs/docs.groupdocs.com/content/annotation-net/release-notes/release-notes-2019/groupdocs.annotation-for-.net-19.1-release-notes.md

 ## Public API and Backward Incompatible Change

-This section lists public API changes that were introduced in GroupDocs.Annotation for .NET 19.1.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Annotation for .NET 19.1.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Annotation which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **ImageOptions for GetPages() method**

     You can get image representation of pages of your PDF document by using *GetPages* method of *AnnotationImageHandler* class.

+    ```csharp
     List<PageImage> GetPages(Stream fileStream, ImageOptions options)
     List<PageImage> GetPages(string guid, ImageOptions options)
     List<PageImage> GetPages(string guid)
+    ```

     **Parameter**